legetz/sf-metadata-adjust/messages/metadata.adjust.md

 # Summary

-summary=Sort and format Salesforce metadata XML files
+Sort and format Salesforce metadata XML files

 # Description

-description=Recursively processes all *-meta.xml files in the specified directory, sorting XML elements alphabetically with special handling for Salesforce metadata structures like PermissionSets, Profiles, and other metadata types.
-Supports filtering by metadata type and processing only Git-changed files for faster CI/CD workflows.
+Recursively processes all *-meta.xml files in the specified directory, sorting XML elements alphabetically with special handling for Salesforce metadata structures like PermissionSets, Profiles, and other metadata types.
+Can optionally process only files changed in recent Git commits.
+Backups are disabled by default for CI/CD friendliness.

+# flags.targetDir.summary

+Target directory to process

+# flags.targetDir.description

+Directory containing Salesforce project files.
+Defaults to current directory.

 # Flags